Our Seventh Featured Libation of the World Comes from Fabulous France

 At my parents’ dinner parties, Grand Marnier was served neat, at room temperature, and in a shot glass.
 The pour was usually about an ounce.
 I wrongly assumed that was the best way to enjoy it.

-It was on a flight on the now-defunct Northwest Airlines I learned otherwise.
+It was on a flight on the now-defunct Northwest Airlines that I learned otherwise.
 I received a free upgrade to the first-class cabin that day and requested a Grand Marnier after my meal.
 The flight attendant offered to warm it up for me.
-I had never heard of doing that and said why not.
+I had never heard of doing that, so why not?
 She went on to espouse the best way to drink this liqueur.
 I think of that conversation to this day because it is my favorite way to enjoy the digestif.
 The slight heating releases its heavenly bouquet and titillates your palate.
 Once you have it this way, it will be hard to return to the old way.

 Where to purchase Grand Marnier?